shivani-raja/SangerAlignment/README.md

 ### Loading the files into R

-Make sure to a) save your .ab1 files into the same folder as your R working directory so they can be easily loaded into R and b) give them easily identifiable file names.
+Make sure to a) save your .ab1 files into the same folder as your R working directory so they can be easily loaded into R, and b) give them easily identifiable file names.
+Then we'll load them into R using the 'readsangerseq' function.

 ```{r}
 #loading the Sanger files